top of page

 Vision and Future Directions

 The Digital Human Twins - our future data selves project is at the forefront of exploring the integration of digital and human realms, envisioning new applications for digital twins in personal, societal and professional domains.
-This initiative is more than a technological endeavour; it is a visionary project that seeks to shape the future of digital-human relationships and explore identity and new concepts of self emerging from living with our digital counterparts.
+This initiative is more than a technological endeavour; it is a visionary project that seeks to shape the future of digital-human relationships and explore identity and new concepts of self emerging from living with our digital counterparts, with the experts and with the public.

 By fostering a collaborative environment, the project will continue to examine and envision new applications for digital twins, develop practical tools and frameworks for a future where digital and human identities coexist and collaborate seamlessly.
-The ultimate goal is to develop this project towards more tangible permutations of the concepts for further exploration and interaction with wider participants and public audiences.
+The ultimate goal is to develop outputs, tangible permutations of the concepts (AR, hologram, VR) for further research and exploration and to enable interaction with wider participants and public audiences.

 Ongoing research areas include (yet are not limited to)